MethodsConsultants/rocker-tidyverse-RQuantLib/README.md

 docker run -d -p 8787:8787 -e PASSWORD="somepassword" methodsconsultants/rocker-tidyverse-rquantlib
 ```

-Then open a browser to `localhost:8787`, enter `rstudio` for the username and the password set above as the password.
+Then open a browser to `localhost:8787`, enter "rstudio" for the username and the password set above as the password.
 You should then be able to `library(RQuantLib)` without issue.

-As `rocker/tidyverse` is based on `rocker/rstudio`, see [their wiki](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image) for more usage instructions, like setting a username or allowing root privelages.
+As `rocker/tidyverse` is based on `rocker/rstudio`, see [their wiki](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image) for more usage instructions, like setting a username or allowing root privileges.